 Space heaters should be properly vented during use, according to the manufacturer's specifications.

 Regular inspection and maintenance of the vehicle exhaust system are recommended.
 Many states have vehicle inspection programs to ensure this practice.

-Never leave an automobile running in the garage or other enclosed space; CO can accumulate even when a garage door is open.
+Never leave an automobile running in the garage or other enclosed space; CO can build up in a home even when a garage door is open.

 Generators & other fuel-powered equipment